cncoulter/cncoulter.github.io/_posts/2017-04-20-The-Left-Hand-of-Darkness.md

 ---
 layout: post
 title: "The Left Hand of Darkness by Ursula K. Le Guin"
 permalink:
 published: true
 date: 2017-04-20 14:42
-category:
-tag:
+categories:
 - reading
+tags:
+- Ursula K. Le Guin
 ---

-***The Left Hand of Darkness* by Ursula K. Le Guin.
-Ace Books, 2000.
-Originally published in 1969.**
+<p style="color: gray;">Ace Books, 2000.
+Originally published in 1969.</p>

 This book had a lot of hype.
 It's hyped as one of Ursula K. Le Guin's best novels, and Le Guin is hyped as one of science fiction's best writers.
 I have read *The Dispossessed* by Ursula K. Le Guin, and that book blew my world, which furthered my internal hype and expectations for this book.